LEEYJ1021/opssat-ad-detection-causal/README.md

 | kNN | Instance-based | tabular | 0.918 | 0.129 | 0.391 | 0.480 |
 | GaussianNB | Probabilistic | tabular | 0.900 | 0.051 | 0.446 | 0.503 |

 AUC is out-of-fold and used to order models (see [Model Cross-Validation](#model-cross-validation-16-architecturally-diverse-models)).
-See Table R6 (§11.7) for the de-duplicated / leakage-audited re-run of this table's headline statistics.
+See Table R6 (§11.7) for the de-duplicated / leakage-audited re-run of this table's headline statistics, where the re-run arm differs from the original arm in the `level`-below-1/3 count (16/16 vs. 15/16) and the top-rank split (4/12 vs. 5/11).

 ### Table 3 — Quasi-experimental placebo-pool comparison (OPS-SAT-AD; underlies Fig. 3a, Fig. 6a)